taznuva/Video-Games/README.md

 - Module 20 Third Segment Project Deliverable Due March 27th, 2022
 - Module 20 Final Segment Project Deliverable Due March 31st 2022

-### Entertainment Project Team and Roles:
+### Entertainment Project Team and Roles for Deliverable 1:
 Team Member Role Description
-- Rasheem G.- X: The X role will focus on the technology side of the project
+- Rasheem G.- X: The X role will focus on the technology side of the project *uploaded readMe on his branch for project plan*
-- Caitlin B.- Circle: The circle role will oversee the mockup database
+- Caitlin B.- Circle: The circle role will oversee the mockup database *uploaded mockup database as .csv file on main branch*
-- Edin C.- Triangle: The triangle role is responsible for creating a simple machine learning model.
+- Edin C.- Triangle: The triangle role is responsible for creating a simple machine learning model. *please see Edin's branch for machine learning model*
-- Tasnuva M.- Square: The square role will be responsible for setting up the repository.
+- Tasnuva M.- Square: The square role will be responsible for setting up the repository. *pushed and uploaded README and technologiy file to main branch*

 The roles above will apply for the first segment of the module 20.
 As required, we will plan to rotate the X role among team members.
 In the upcoming week the team will determine the rotation of the X role to align with the deliverable deadlines.

 ### Communication Plan:
-The entire team will communicate via the entertainment slack group chat.
+The entire team will mainly communicate via the entertainment Slack group chat.
 The team will also use scheduled meeting times via Zoom on Tuesday and Thursday 02-22-2022 – 03-31-2022.
 Additional meeting to be scheduled via Zoom as needed.
+Emails have been exchanged in case we're not active on Slack.
+The team has also created a shared Notion page to checklist tasks and to keep track of the timeline.